 psrsvd_v and so on.
 When you run a search against the summary index with reporting commands like

-psrsvd* fields to calculate results for tables and charts that are statistically correct.
+psrsvd* fields are used to calculate results for tables and charts that are statistically correct.

 psrsvd stands for "prestats reserved."

 psrsvd types present information about a specific field in the original (pre-summary indexing) file in the dataset, altough some

 psrsvd types are not scoped to a single field.
 The general pattern is

 gc= group count (the count for a stats "grouping," not scoped to a single field.